Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \subsubsection{Synthetic Dataset}

 Table~\ref{Tab_8:Multiclass_BalAcc_SynData}, lists the balanced accuracy of our method compared to the competing methods in the 4-class classification task.
 The overall estimate of the CER was calculated for each method based on the 10 test sets evaluated.
 The results for M2TFS, IMTFS, LASSO-SVM, LASSO-MkSVM, SFFS, and MMFS-GA were 0.32, 0.30, 0.16, 0.24, 0.50, and 0.10, respectively.
 MMFS-GA achieved the lowest CER among all methods, indicating superior performance in terms of classification accuracy.
 These results demonstrate the effectiveness of our proposed method, MMFS-GA, in handling feature selection and classification tasks in high-dimensional datasets.
+The results and accuracies of the ten experiments are detailed in Section 2.2 of the supplementary material Table 4.

 Figure~\ref{Fig_7:F1_4Class_SynData} presents a comparison of F1 scores between the actual informative features and those that have been selected for MMFS-GA and the best performing competing method.
 As the F1 scores in Figure~\ref{Fig_7:F1_4Class_SynData} indicate, MMFS-GA was more effective than Lasso-SVM in filtering the noisy features from the feature groups with discriminative power and exploiting the relationships among different views.
 More specifically, the average F1 scores for our proposed MMFS-GA method were 0.84 and 0.56 for views 1 and 2, respectively, while the average F1 scores for the Lasso-SVM method were 0.64 and 0.25 for views 1 and 2, respectively.